- Two-day tour from Alice Springs to Uluru and Kata Tjuta

 Day 3: Kings Canyon Guided Rim Walk - Alice Springs

 Enjoy a guided walk to the rim of Kings Canyon and through the 'Lost City' and 'Garden of Eden' (requires a good degree of fitness).
 See the towering walls and unique plant life.
-An alternative easy walk along the canyon floor is available.
-This afternoon travel through the vast cattle properties of Central Australia stopping at Kings Creek Station before arriving at your hotel in either Alice Springs.
+An alternative easy walk along the canyon floor is also available.
+In the afternoon, travel through the vast cattle properties of Central Australia, stopping at Kings Creek Station before arriving at your hotel in Alice Springs.

 Respecting Indigenous Culture

-Visits to Indigenous sites may change at short notice, due to the cultural and ceremonial obligations.
-The Anangu (Aboriginal landowners) regard Uluru as a sacred site and strongly discourage climbing the rock.
+Visits to indigenous sites may change at short notice due to cultural and ceremonial obligations.
+Please note that the Anangu (Aboriginal landowners) regard Uluru as a sacred site and strongly discourage climbing the rock.

 Desert Gardens Hotel (Standard and Superior) - Set amidst magnificent ghost gums and flowering native shrubs, the recently refurbished Desert Gardens hotel offers a range of stylish accommodation.
 Desert Gardens is the superior hotel at Ayers Rock Resort and is centrally located to all resort and touring facilities.